19 August 2021

 At Integrove we specialise in digital solutions specifically tailored to your needs.
 Through our expert integration strategies and solution architecture, we can ensure your business rises to the top.
 We can build holistic views of all your data, which aids efficiency.
 Our well-thought-out technology strategies lead to better decision-making and sustainability.

 Data is key for mines.
 However, most mines lack the skills to collect and analyse large amounts of data.
-Therefore if mines want to implement a more environmental and socially sustainable approach, along with automation and digitisation, they would require data to make decisions and improve technologies.
-Therefore, it is crucial for mining companies to have real-time or near real-time data analytics.
+Therefore if mines want to implement a more environmentally and socially sustainable approach, along with automation and digitisation, they would require data to make decisions and improve technologies.
+Therefore, it is crucial for mining companies to have real-time or near-real-time data analytics.
 Additionally, data analytics can ensure well-informed decision-making and predictive insights.
-This will lead to better risk management, waste management and help them maximise productivity, reliability, and safety while minimising the likely hood of catastrophic events, outages, emissions and costs.
+This will lead to better risk management, and waste management and help them maximise productivity, reliability, and safety while minimising the likely hood of catastrophic events, outages, emissions, and costs.